lucamatarelli/satire_detector/README.md

 # satire_detector
-Machine learning projet involving the comparison of several models to classify between authentic and satire news
+Machine learning project involving the comparison of several models to classify between authentic and satire news